On the numerical dimension of Calabi-Yau 3-folds of Picard number 2: Examples

 We briefly review known Calabi-Yau threefolds with Picard number $2$ and infinite birational automorphism group.
 Examples of Calabi-Yau threefolds as in Assumption \ref{mainassumption} can be constructed similar as in \cite{Og14} as complete intersections on $\PP^3\times \PP^3$ using \cite{Y21}.
 In \cite[Section 6.2]{LW21}, there is a further example of a Calabi-Yau threefold as in Assumption \ref{mainassumption} such that there exist birational involutions.
 A similar example of a Calabi-Yau threefold with Picard number two and infinite birational automorphism group but without any birational involution is given in \cite{HT18} (see also \cite[Section 6.1]{LW21}).

 At the end we construct new examples of a Calabi-Yau threefold $X$ with Picard number two and infinite birational automorphism group such that there exist birational involutions.
+Moreover, we adapt the original example of Oguiso \cite{Og14} to one with an automorphism group that acts non-trivially on the nef cone.
+This shows that the case of Proposition \ref{prop_NefInFundamentalAut} can indeed occur.
 We make all computations explicit using the computer algebra program \emph{Macaulay2} \cite{macaulay2}.
 All of our computations are available on the authors' homepage \cite{CY3foldM2}.